aerospike/aerospike-tools-backup/README.md

 See https://github.com/aerospike/aerospike-client-c#build-prerequisites for more C client information.
 Below are dependencies for asbackup only.
 - openssl (1.1 or 3)
-- An event library: libuv, libevent, or libev
+- An event library: libuv, libevent, or libev (also used by the C client submodule)
 - zstd
 - libssh2
 - aws-sdk-cpp